WenKunJun/iSDU/README.md

 # iSDU

-iSDU is an iOS APP for students of ShangDon Univercity
+iSDU is an iOS APP for students of ShanDong Univercity

 ### These functions will come true: